xingyin2024/git-class/git-explanation.md

 The most important concept to understand about these flags; is that they offer additional functionality and flexibility, so be prepared to encounter and use them frequently as we dive deeper into Git's features.

 ---

+## **5\.
+Git Workflow and the Staging Area**

+Git follows a specific workflow to help manage changes:

+1.  **Working Directory**: Where you make changes to your files.
+2.  **Staging Area**: A space where changes are prepared before they are committed.
+You can think of it as a "draft" of changes you want to save.
+3.  **Repository**: The saved history of your project, where committed changes are stored.

+The basic Git workflow looks like this:

+1.  **Make Changes**: Modify files in your working directory.
+2.  **Stage Changes**: Add the files you want to commit to the staging area using `git add`.
+3.  **Commit Changes**: Commit your staged changes to the repository using `git commit`.

+For example:

+bash

+Copy code

+`git add <filename>
+git commit -m "Describe what changed"`

+The staging area gives you control over what goes into each commit, allowing you to review your changes and commit only those you are confident in.